© 1997-2014 Jerry Emanuelson

 If your doctor does not take your needle phobia seriously, it is critically important that you find another doctor.
 If you don't make a considerable effort to find a doctor who is at least somewhat understanding toward needle phobics, then you may become one of those unfortunate individuals with end-stage needle phobia.

 There are more products on the market for treating needle phobia now than ever before.
 Unfortunately, most of the products are marketed in such a way that they are often extremely difficult for the needle phobic patient to obtain.
-I am working to try to overcome this inexcusable condition, which leaves millions of needle phobics without medical care while relatively inexpensive products are available that could help them to overcome needle phobia.
+I have been trying to overcome this inexcusable condition, which leaves millions of needle phobics without medical care while relatively inexpensive products are available that could help them to overcome needle phobia.

 There are a number of psychological techniques that are very effective in overcoming most phobias that fail completely in most cases of needle phobia.
 Some of these techniques can even be very risky for needle phobics with the vasovagal type of needle phobia, as discussed below.